antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

 #### Train your model

-Once the estimator has been defined, we can go ahead and train our model using the Fit() API.
-This returns us back a model which we can then use for predictions.
+Once the estimator has been defined, you train your model using the Fit() API.
+This returns a model which to use for predictions.

 ```cs
 var model = est.Fit(traindata);